Bowflex’s C6 and Sole’s SB900 are both top options for spin bikes in the $1000 price range, but they’re quite different when you think about it.

 Heavier flywheels are also capable of providing more overall resistance because it takes more energy to get that flywheel moving.

-The C6 comes with a 40 lb flywheel, which is quite impressive for any spin bike, but the SB900 is packing even more heat with a 48 lb flywheel.
+The C6 comes with a 40 lb flywheel, which is quite impressive for any spin bike and the SB900 is packing similar heat with a 35 lb flywheel.

-At 48 lb, I feel comfortable saying that the SB900 comes with a massive flywheel.
+At these weights, I feel comfortable saying that both cycles come with pretty massive flywheels.

-If you’re actively looking for a bike with a heavy flywheel, this alone might be enough reason to opt for the SB900, but the C6 is no slouch in this department either.
+If you’re actively looking for a bike with a heavy flywheel, this alone might be enough reason to opt for the C6, but the SB900 is no slouch in this department either.

 Both bikes also use magnetic resistance systems, which are much more preferred over friction brakes, but there’s a pretty big difference between them.